 Options include Competition Sport bucket seats, a dual-mode exhaust system and a Sueded Microfiber-Wrapped Upper Interior Trim package that swathes much of the cabin in sueded microfiber.

-The Z51 Performance package nets dry-sump lubrication, a stiffened suspension, closer manual-transmission gear ratios, an electronically-controlled limited-slip differential and additional cooling for the gearbox, differential and brakes.
+The Z51 Performance package nets dry-sump lubrication, a performance exhaust, a stiffened suspension, closer manual-transmission gear ratios, an electronically-controlled limited-slip differential and additional cooling for the gearbox, differential and brakes.
 Also part of the package are upsized brakes and 19-by-8.5-inch front and 20-by-10-inch rear wheels and tires, compared with 18-by-8.5- and 19-by-10-inch as standard.
 It can be optioned with Magnetic Ride Control.

 All Corvette Stingray Convertible models come equipped with dual front and side airbags in addition to traction and stability control systems.
 Pop-up rollbars deploy in the event of rollover incidents to protect passengers' noggins.